segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce/index.md

 ## Troubleshooting

-If you are syncing data from a Salesforce sandbox environment and see an "Invalid credentials" error, [contact Segment Support](https://segment.com/help/contact/){:target="_blank"}, who will configure your Segment source to use sandbox data.
+If you are syncing data from a Salesforce sandbox environment and see an "Invalid credentials" error, [contact Segment Support](https://segment.com/help/contact/){:target="_blank"} to configure your Segment source to use sandbox data.